 Teams reduce technical debt in each iteration

 Continuous integration and automated tests run at team and system levels

 To reiterate, taking the assessment, whether business agility or core competency, is not a rote mechanical effort.
 It’s a fostered collaboration replete with its own learnings, and it sets expectations and communicates intent.
 Therefore even the apparently simple act of taking the assessment will be a significant step in moving towards improvement.

 Taking Action from a Core Competency Assessment

-To close the loop on the process, each core competency assessment has a set of recommendations or ‘grows” (Figure 3), which are also linked from the individual competency articles.
-There is one grow data base for each dimension.
+To close the loop on the process, each core competency assessment has a set of recommendations or ‘grows” (Figure 3), which are available as SAFe Collaborate forums, one for each core competency dimension.
 Each ‘grow’ is an activity of some kind (read an article, attend a course, run a workshop, etc.) that has been shown to be effective to create improvement in that dimension.
 They are organized into three basic categories, core, intermediate, and advanced, so there is a logical order in terms of what to do next.
-The grows page is active in that hovering above any one grow brings up a short explanation, and often a link to the relevant activity.
+Hovering above any one grow brings up a short explanation, and often a link to the relevant activity.

 The group can use these recommendations to identify opportunities for improvement.
 For example in Figure 2 above, the basic team practices seem pretty solid, but the team ranks itself poorly on built-in quality.
 In order to find next steps, teams would navigate to the build-in quality grows and review and discuss actions they agree to take.
 In addition, those close to the problem will have their own ideas for improvement as well.